Air France Flight 447: Side-stick control issue

 In April 2012 in The Daily Telegraph, British journalist Nick Ross published a comparison of Airbus and Boeing flight controls; unlike the control yoke used on Boeing flight decks, the Airbus side-stick controls give little visual feedback and no sensory or tactile feedback to the second pilot.
-The cockpit synthetic voice, however, does give an aural 'Dual Input' warning, provided there currently are not any higher priority warnings, whenever more than a single side-stick input is initiated by the pilots.
-Ross reasoned that this might in part explain why the PF's [pilot flying] fatal nose-up inputs were not countermanded by his two colleagues.
+The cockpit synthetic voice, however, does give an aural 'Dual Input' warning, but only in the absence of higher priority warnings, whenever both pilots move their side-sticks.
+Ross reasoned that the lack of the dual control warning might in part explain why the PF's [pilot flying] fatal nose-up inputs were not countermanded by his two colleagues.

 In a July 2012 CBS report, Sullenberger suggested the design of the Airbus cockpit might have been a factor in the accident.
 The flight controls are not mechanically linked between the two pilot seats, and Robert, the left-seat pilot who believed he had taken over control of the aircraft, was not aware that Bonin continued to hold the stick back, which overrode Robert's own control.
 (Note: There was a similar side-stick control issue in the Air Asia Flight 8501 accident.)

 The BEA final report acknowledged the difficulty for one pilot to observe the side-stick input of the other, but did not identify it as a cause of the accident and made no recommendation related to the side-stick input design.